 Research has not revealed a direct correlation between the type of life style and the type of NDE a person may experience.
 As far as we know, negative NDEs simply happen.
 These negative experiences are much more rare than the comparably positive ones.

-Please visit the International Association of Near-Death Studies (IANDS) site to learn more about near-death experiences.
+Click here to International Association of Near-Death Studies (IANDS) site to learn more about near-death experiences

 A near-death experience is always transforming.
 Afterwards, patients are often much more caring and altruistic, and much less materialistic and self-serving.
 Another aftermath of these experiences for some people is that they report an increase in psychic ability and claim they cause interference with electronic equipment.